AlbertCouchy0/Microcomputer_Experiment_at_SEU_in_23-24/README.md

-# Microcomputer_Experiment_at_SEU_in_23-24
+# Microcomputer Experiment at SEU in 23-24
 Microcomputer experiment at School of Information, Southeast University in 2023-2024.
+The final score is A.